 These economic impacts have been felt across the state, with the most sizable effects taking place in the Central Valley, where substantial construction activities are ongoing.
-These construction activities have supported over 3,380 job-years in the Central Valley region in FY 2018-2019, while over 2,140 job-years have been supported in the Sacramento region.
+These construction activities have supported over 5,600 job-years in the Central Valley region in FY 2019-2020 alone.

 The economic impacts of Authority expenditures have been felt beyond the State of California, as well.
-Approximately \$21.3 million (2%) of the Authority's expenditures went to contractors outside the state, with approximately 90% of that out-of-state spending retained within the United States.
+Approximately \$18.7 million (2%) of the Authority's expenditures went to contractors outside the state, with approximately 84% of that out-of-state spending retained within the United States.